Dautphetal: Museums

-In the community of Friedensdorf, the "Old Church" (Alte Kirche) has a weaving room, old photographs and a dialectal archive to visit.
+In the municipality of Friedensdorf, the "Old Church" (Alte Kirche) has a weaving room, old photographs and a dialectal archive to visit.
 From time to time, there are also special exhibits.

 The Heimatmuseum Altes Rathaus at the old town hall in Buchenau shows exhibits particularly having to do with household and kitchen, especially from the 1920s to the 1950s.

 In the Mini-Museum „Backes Stibbcher“ in Dautphe, visitors can see a petit-bourgeois 3-room flat from the turn of the twentieth century housing typical exhibits from Dautphe's local history.
 Moreover, there are exhibits of Dautphe costume and old documents (photographs, maps, registers, family chronicles of Dautphe's oldest families, etc.).

 Clubs

-The community of Dautphetal harbours an unusually high number of clubs.
+The municipality of Dautphetal harbours an unusually high number of clubs.
 Near each centre, alongside the well over 30 sport clubs dealing in everything from football to tennis, gymnastics, riding, motor sports and even balloon flying, are a trombone choir and men's or women's choirs.
 There are moreover, of course, other music clubs such as singing clubs, a Jägerchor ("hunters' choir") or a brass band.
 The more than 12,000 inhabitants therefore have all together "almost 50 dance and music clubs" to choose from.
 In the field of animal, breeding or protection clubs, many fowl breeding as well as nature preservation and gardening clubs can be named.
-Last but not least, more than 40 culture- or homeland-related clubs are at the community's disposal.
+Last but not least, more than 40 culture- or homeland-related clubs are at the municipality's disposal.

 Buildings

-Most constituent communities' cores are made up of half-timbered houses.
+Most constituent municipalities' cores are made up of half-timbered houses.
 Sometimes there are also little half-timbered churches preserved, such as the ones in Hommertshausen and Silberg.
 The Kratzputzfachwerkhäuser in Holzhausen am Hünstein, half-timbered houses with pargeting (etched plasterwork), are actually protected monuments.

 At the summit of the Rimberg stands the 24-m tall Rimberg Tower, dedicated on 30 April 1977.
 It is already the second tower to stand there, the last one having fallen victim to stormy weather.
 On a clear day there is a marvellous view, indeed a 360° panorama.

 The Carlshütte was built in 1844 as ironworks, and is likewise a protected monument.
 It came into being as a result of industrialization and its advantageous location between the Lahn, which delivered its energy and the nearby iron ore deposits.